Julian Schnabel studio

 Text by Valter Rossi from "La vita è segno"

-Mantouk, the extreme tip of Long Island, an incredible house perched on the sea, previously inhabited by Andy Warhol, an absolutely intact and wild nature prey to any wind.
-Solid and severe, it was an ideal rectangle without frills like a medieval tower.
+Mantouk, the extreme tip of Long Island, an incredible house perched on the sea, formerly inhabited by Andy Warhol, an absolutely untouched and wild nature in the grip of every wind.
+Solid and severe, it was an ideal rectangle with no frills like a medieval tower.
 It gave us the feeling of a real detachment from the world but not from the creative world in which Julian moved.